AlexShulzycki/levbot/README.md

 ## How it runs
 The bot is actually several bots operating on a different currency pair.
-When server.py (in /Client) is run, a http server is started which initializes all the bots (class /Client/bot.py) with their respective settings and currency pair TensorFlow Lite models.
+When server.py (in /Client) is run, a http server is started which initializes all the bots (class /Client/bot.py) with their respective settings and currency pair TensorFlow Lite models (/Client/config.csv).
 Then every minute new price data is pulled, from which a decision is made by each model whether or not a trade could be made.
 If a trade should be made, the trade is made via the Binance API (via /Client/bridge.py).

 It is possible to run this on a Raspberry Pi.